SowmiyaKumar/ClothingReviewRecommendation/README.md

 * Datasets and assignment specifications are provided by **RMIT University**
 * Used strictly for academic and portfolio demonstration
 * Focused on technical rigour and real-world applicability
+* The following file was generated during model training but could not be uploaded:
+  * fastText.model.wv.vectors_ngrams.npy (Large NumPy array containing FastText n-gram vectors) This file is automatically created when loading the FastText model and is not required to understand or review the project code.